alexshadowolex/Spotify-Bot/README.md

 On start up, the bot will display a message in chat to confirm start up. <br>

 ## How to Update
-If an update is released, you can find it under [Releases](https://github.com/alexshadowolex/spotify-bot/releases/latest).
-In this release, the latest files are found.
+If an update is released, you can find it under [Releases](https://github.com/alexshadowolex/spotify-bot/releases).
+In every release you can find a changelog for big changes and some attached files.
 <br>
 If the release includes a file "UpdateProperties_<version>.jar" it means that new properties have been added during the release.
 Download this file and execute it first so all needed properties are there.
 The cmd will inform you, which properties in which files are new.
 <br>